-For students who need help locating housing, assistance is available through Student Services.
+For students who need help locating housing, assistance is available through the Admissions office.
 There are no residence halls at the College.
-Student Services maintains a housing resource page with links to area apartments, classified ads and housing/rental websites.
+Student Services maintains a housing resource page with links to area apartments, classified ads and housing/ rental websites.
 For more information, visit the Housing Resource page or contact the Admissions Office.